North Florida: Culture

 Lamme and Oldakowski's survey identifies several demographic, political, and cultural elements that characterize North Florida and distinguish it from other areas of the state.
-North Floridians considered their area to be part of the South and "Dixie"; while Floridians from all parts of the state considered their area to be part of the South, people in more southern areas typically did not identify with Dixie.
+North Floridians considered North Florida to be part of the South and "Dixie".
 Additionally, residents of some parts of North Florida considered their area to be in the Bible Belt, while residents of other parts of the state did not.
 A popular expression of people in this region of the state goes "In Florida, the farther north you go, the farther South you are."

 Politically, in contrast to Central Florida, where a majority considered their part of the state moderate, and South Florida, which was more liberal, residents of North Florida overwhelmingly (76%) considered their part of the state conservative; 16% considered it moderate and 8% considered it liberal.
 Lamme and Oldakowski's findings track with Barney Warf and Cynthia Waddell's studies of Florida's political geography during the 2000 Presidential election.

 Lamme and Oldakowski's survey also found some cultural indicators that characterize North Florida.
 In general, North Florida was similar to Central Florida and differed from South Florida in these measures.
 In North and Central Florida, American cuisine was the most popular food, in contrast to South Florida, where ethnic foods were equally popular.
 Additionally, while there was little geographical variation for most styles of music, there was regional variation for both country and Latin music.
 Country was popular in North and Central Florida, and less so in South Florida, while Latin was less popular in North and Central Florida, and more so in South Florida.